Advanced Topics

 - Task Classification Accuracy: How well the AI understands

-task specifications - Context Package Processing: AI's ability to work with provided code context
+ido4task specifications - Context Package Processing: AI's ability to work with provided code context

 - Workflow Integration: Seamless transitions between

-states and AI execution - Quality Consistency: Reliable output that meets
+ido4states and AI execution - Quality Consistency: Reliable output that meets

-quality gates
+ido4quality gates

 Security and Data Privacy

-Enterprise teams rightly have concerns about tools that interact with their codebase. ido4
+Enterprise teams rightly have concerns about tools that interact with their codebase. ido4 is designed with security and transparency as core principles.

 Data Handling and Privacy